microsoft/MixedReality-GraphicsTools-Unreal/Docs/ProximityLights.md

 ![ProximityLights](Images/FeatureCards/ProximityLights.png)

 > [!NOTE]
-> Up to 3 proximity lights can effect a material at once.
+> Up to three proximity lights can effect a material at once.
 Additional proximity lights will not be included in light calculations.

 Another unique feature of proximity lights is that they can pulse to draw attention.
 To pulse a proximity light call the `Pulse` member function via Blueprint or C++.